Baked Pumpkin Oatmeal

 - Maple Syrup.
 I love the flavor of maple syrup in a fall breakfast bake, or you can substitute with honey, coconut sugar, brown sugar, or white sugar.

 - Coconut Oil.
 The saturated fats in coconut oil make for a lighter, fluffier texture—or use butter for even more flavor & comfort!
 Although this addition can improve the texture of your oatmeal casserole, it’s ultimately optional and can be omitted.

 - Vanilla Extract.
 A subtle addition that melds all these sweet flavors together.

 - Pecans.
-I love this casserole with the satisfying crunch of pecans or walnuts—or add whichever mix-ins you prefer.
+I love this casserole with pecans or walnuts for some satisfying crunch, or you can add any mix-ins you prefer.
 Or, for another fall-inspired flavor altogether, try my carrot cake oatmeal bake!

 Substitutions for Vegan Baked Oats